Piripant/mine_viewer/README.md

 You can run the application with `--help` to get a list of all arguments and uses.

 The application requires 3 minecraft folders found in the .jar of minecraft to read all the textures and render the world: `blockstates`, `models` and `textures`.
 All three folders and found in `assets/minecraft` inside the .jar of minecraft.
-Use the same file as the version of the game of the world you want to render.
+Use the same file as the version of the game of the map you want to render.
 On windows you can set the file extension to `.zip` to access the internal files.

 To download the .jar file you can either use a minecraft launcher and search the file in `.minecraft` or directly download it from [mcversions](https://mcversions.net/).